OpenBCI/Documentation/websitev2/docs/Examples/Video_Experiment.md

 During this experiment, you will watch a video containing images of puppies and kittens, and press a button every time you see a puppy in the image.

 Below are the instructions on how to do it.
-The full information on this experiment can be found on [Fan Li's Repository](https://github.com/Fan1117/Puppies_and_Kittens/).
+The full information on this experiment can be found on [the OpenBCI Repository](https://github.com/OpenBCI/OpenBCI_Experiment).
 Once you're comfortable with how the experiment works, you can modify the script to create your own experiments.

 ## Equipment Required